 Dress up or dress down?

-I hate putting on heels, I hate putting on tight dresses and I only do it if I have to, for a red carpet event or fancy date night.
+I hate putting on heels and tight dresses, and I only do it if I have to (for a red carpet event or fancy date night).
 Even then, I’d rather be underdressed than overdressed.
 I’ve never been a girly girl, I’ve always been a bit of a tomboy.
 I like boho chic-y vibes, the kind of thing where I can eat and not have to hold my stomach in!
 Not having to show my tummy is great.
 I don’t understand how some girls can go out, have a big boozy night out, eat whatever they want, wear those tight dresses and then not even have any bloating at all.
 It makes me so jealous!

 Traditional Christmas or ringing in the new?